Instructors

 Jerry Whaley

 Jerry has been involved in organized SAR work since 2005 and is a Co-Owner/Operator of Buckeye Emergency Response Training School.
-He is a Type III Incident Commander and certified by the National Association for Search and Rescue (NASAR) as a SARTECH I / Crew Leader.
-He is a NASAR certified Instructor and Train-The-Trainer for Hug-a-Tree, ISAR, FUNSAR, ADSAR, SARIA, MLPI, Wilderness Emergency Medical Instructor for BWFA, WFA, WFR, and WEMTU, and a SARTECH I, II & III Lead Evaluator.
-He is a level 9 ASHI Wilderness Emergency Medical Instructor.
-He is a certified Instructor for FEMA’s IRTB (Incident Response to Terrorist Bombings) and PRSBI (Prevention of and Response to Suicide Bombing Incidents) as administered by the New Mexico Institute of Mining and Technology.
-Jerry is a Nationally Registered Paramedic, Wilderness EMT, and Firefighter 1 certified.
-Additional formal trainings include the Air Force Rescue Coordination Center’s Inland SAR Course; SAR Incident Command; NASAR’s Fundamentals of Search and Rescue, Advanced Search and Rescue, Search & Rescue Initial Actions, and Managing the Lost Person Incident; Rope Rescue Operations; Swift Water Rescue Operations; Wide Area Search; Lost Person Behavior; Advanced Man Tracking; Haz-Mat Operations; Confined Space; Community Emergency Response Team Train the Trainer; HAM Radio Technician; PADI SCUBA Diver and Public Safety Diver; more than 45 FEMA IS & residential courses; Unusual and Advanced Unusual Investigation training; Sex Crime Investigations; forensic interviewing, crime scene investigations and preservation; and extensive child abuse and neglect trainings.
+He is a Type III Incident Commander and certified by the National Association for Search and Rescue (NASAR) as a SARTECH I / Crew Leader and certified Instructor and Train-The-Trainer for Hug-a-Tree, ISAR, FUNSAR, ADSAR, SARIA, MLPI, BWFA, WFA, WFR, WEMT, SARTECH I, II & III Lead Evaluator.
+Jerry is a Nationally Registered Paramedic, Wilderness EMT, and Firefighter.
+Additional formal trainings include the Air Force Rescue Coordination Center’s Inland SAR Course; SAR Incident Command; NASAR’s Fundamentals of Search and Rescue, Advanced Search and Rescue, Search & Rescue Initial Actions, and Managing the Lost Person Incident; Rope Rescue Operations; Swift Water Rescue Operations; Wide Area Search; Lost Person Behavior; Advanced Man Tracking; Haz-Mat Operations; Confined Space; Community Emergency Response Team Train the Trainer; HAM Radio Technician; PADI SCUBA Diver and Public Safety Diver; multiple FEMA IS & residential courses; Unusual and Advanced Unusual Investigation training; Sex Crime Investigations; forensic interviewing, crime scene investigations and preservation; and extensive child abuse and neglect trainings.
 He has worked and/or trained with US Military Special Forces personnel, U.S. Deputy Marshals, the FBI, FEMA, CSI’s, Departments of Natural Resources, multiple state and local EMA’s, police and sheriff’s departments.
-For Search & Rescue training, he has trained and/or certified persons from 38 states, 3 countries, and all branches of the military.
+For Search & Rescue training, he has trained and/or certified persons from 40 states, 4 countries, and all branches of the military, and is a consultant for international SAR advancement and education.
 He has been awarded the Presidential “Call to Service Award” in recognition for his volunteer work.

-Jerry is an avid backpacker with more than 1,600 trail miles, leading multiple expeditions, and introducing new hikers to the trail each year.
-He retired from competitive bicycling, is a triathlete, and a 4x IRONMAN competitor.
+Jerry is an avid backpacker with more than 1,600 trail miles.
+Retired from competitive bicycling and triathlon as a 4x IRONMAN competitor, he and his wife are now avid mount bikers.
 He holds Black Belts in both American Karate and the World Martial Arts Federation.
 He has 2 grown sons who share many similar passions.
 Jerry wears many hats and has multiple titles.
 His favorite is “Dad”.

 Instructor